-The days are long!
 At training I remember being excited that they pay you for 12 hours even if you work less than 12 hours.
 Ha!
-The itineraries are planned to have you work those 12 hours.
+The itineraries are planned to have you work every single one of those 12 hours.
 Last night my airport economy parking ticket showed I clocked out exactly 12 hours and 1 minute after checking in that morning!
 Out of 23 working days, only ONE was less than 10 hours.
 One day was 13 1/2 hours.

-Fourth graders are fun!
+- Fourth graders are fun!

 Use an over-the-shoulder travel bag to keep pens, money, cell phone, itinerary, chapstick, comb, kleenex, gum, cough drops within reach at all times.

-Be prepared!
 Carry extra napkins and forks.
 Thankfully, I have not even opened my first aid kit.

 I can talk and tell lots of stories when necessary.
 And there are times not to tell everything.

-I visit my chiropractor weekly and my alignment is better after working long days on my feet than when I stay home and sit too much.
+My spinal alignment is better after working long days on my feet than when I stay home and sit too much.

-Soaking in epsom salts is beneficial.
+- Soaking in epsom salts is beneficial.

-Although I toured the same sites over and over again with 4th graders no two tours were identical.
+Although I toured the same sites over and over again with 4th graders, no two tours were identical.
 The makeup of each group is different: the teachers, the expectations, the students and their backgrounds and knowledge, manners, personalities, their energy, along with the size of the group and whether there are more boys or girls.
 The parent chaperones significantly affect the students (and myself.)
 Even the bus driver has impact.

 Each day I return home exhausted, tired, feet aching, yet exhilarated and looking forward to doing it again.
 It’s obvious that I’m working my passion and have found found my calling!